radoshi/llm-code/README.md

   it in ~/.llm_code/env.

 Options:
   -i, --inputs TEXT  Glob of input files.
+Use repeatedly for multiple files.
+  -cb, --clipboard   Copy code to clipboard.
   -nc, --no-cache    Don't use cache.
   -4, --gpt-4        Use GPT-4.
   --version          Show version.